16Nidhi/Mind-Scape/README.md

-# MindScape - Mental Health Wellness App 🧠💙
+# MindScape - Mental Health Wellness 🧠💙

 A beautiful, comprehensive mental health application designed to support your wellness journey with modern web technologies and an intuitive user interface.